MontrealCorpusTools/PolyglotDB/docs/source/getting_started.rst

 =============

 PolyglotDB is the Python API for interacting with PolyglotDB databases.
-The easiest way to set up and interface with a PolyglotDB database is through setting up a `Polyglot server`_.
+The easiest way to set up and interface with a PolyglotDB database is through setting up an `ISCAN server`_.
-The Polyglot server can be set up on a lab's central server, or you can run it on your local computer as well (though many of PolyglotDB's algorithms benefit from having more processors and memory available).
-Please see the Polyglot server documentation for more information on setting it up (http://polyglot-server.readthedocs.io/en/latest/getting_started.html).
+An Integrated Speech Corpus Analysis (ISCAN) server can be set up on a lab's central server, or you can run it on your local computer as well (though many of PolyglotDB's algorithms benefit from having more processors and memory available).
+Please see the ISCAN documentation for more information on setting it up (http://iscan.readthedocs.io/en/latest/getting_started.html).

 PolyglotDB provides a lightweight Python client for connecting to remote servers without any external prerequisites (these are handled by the Polyglot server) besides Python packages.